roytang/blog/content/posts/2008/05/grand-prix-trial-manila-i.md

 **

 Sigh.
-Despite doing well in drafts, I&'m on a bad streak constructed-wise.
+Despite doing well in drafts, I'm on a bad streak constructed-wise.
 At least the deck is definitely better in block compared to standard; no real bad matchups as far as I can tell.
 The games I lost were winnable games this time, instead of lopsided matchups.
 The difference lies in playing skill.
-Since I still don&'t have time to playtest, there&'s not much to do but to be more careful in making my decisions.
+Since I still don't have time to playtest, there's not much to do but to be more careful in making my decisions.

-Next week: Probably nothing, as I can&'t play in GPT II due to another appointment.
+Next week: Probably nothing, as I can't play in GPT II due to another appointment.